TheCreatorGrey/Clykr/README.md

-This is Clykr V1:
+This is Clykr V2:
-An autoclicker made in Python and bundled in a crusty TK interface.
+An autoclicker made with Python.

 There are some configuration options in the menu: